 for 2013-2014 academic year (July 1, 2013 to June 30, 2014)

 - The maximum Pell Grant is $5645 — an increase of $95 from the maximum amount for the 2012-13 award year.

 - If your family’s income is $24,000 or less, you automatically qualify for an Expected Family Contribution of zero and be eligible for maximum award.

 - If your EFC is greater than $5081, you are NOT eligible for a Pell Grant.

 Although the Pell award isn’t exactly a princely sum, it does help many single moms who couldn’t otherwise afford the full cost of college continue their college education and open doors to more opportunities for better paying jobs.

-However, as the cost of college outpacing the availability of aid, many are relying on federal loans to help pay their way through college.
+However, as the cost of college outpacing the availability of aid, many are relying on federal loans to help pay their way through college, including very-low-rate Perkins and Subsidized Stafford loans, and unsubsidized Stafford loans.
 Unlike grants, loans are “borrowed money” you must repay with interest, albeit lower than most conventional loans.

 Until the government could better package financial aid, borrowing money from the government to pay for college can be a sensible option; as long as you do it wisely.

 - In 2011 alone, the U.S Dept of Education handed out 34.8 billion in Pell Grants. [↩]